n6ai/minze/docs/guide/components-styling.md

 ### Exportparts

 The `exportparts` attribute allows you to select and style elements existing in nested components, by exporting their part names.

 This can be done by creating an [attribute property](/guide/components-data.html#attribute-properties-attributes) inside the component.
+Alternatively you can set the `exportparts` option to `true` to automatically export all parts present in the current component.

+See [mdn docs](https://developer.mozilla.org/docs/Web/HTML/Global_attributes/exportparts) for more information.

 ::: warning
 The value of the `exportparts` attribute should be a comma-separated list of part names present in the component and which should be made available via a DOM outside of the current structure.